Get 1 Free Stock Worth Up To $200 From Robinhood!

 FTC Disclosure: Some of the links on this site are affiliate links.
 Read our full disclaimer here.

-These dividends can be paid out on varying schedules, but most commonly are paid on a quarterly basis.
+These dividends can be paid out on varying schedules, with many popular REITs paying on a quarterly basis while some premium options like Realty Income pay monthly.

 What Is A REIT?